michaeljosephroddy/aws-auto-scaling/README.md

-# Auto-Scaling and Load Balancing
+# Auto-Scaling and Load Balancing Assignment

-This project demonstrates auto-scaling and load balancing in Amazon EC2 using a Java microservice.
+This assignment for Container Design and Deployment module demonstrates auto-scaling and load balancing in Amazon EC2 using a Java microservice.

 ---